casterbyte/Above/README.md

                         Specify your interface
   --timeout TIMEOUT     Specify the timeout.
-How much time to sniff --resolve-mac         Resolve hardware MAC or not --promisc-linux       Enable promisc mode for interface (Linux).
-Root privileges required!
-  --cdp                 CDP Scan
+How much time to sniff --resolve-mac         Resolve hardware MAC or not --promisc-linux       Enable promisc mode for interface --cdp                 CDP Scan
   --dtp                 DTP Scan
   --mndp                MNDP Scan